© 2011 P. Arthur Stuart

-When I was early into my Naval career, one of my shipmates told me of a saying when he saw that I was having a real difficult day.
-The saying was, "A quitter never wins and a winner never quits."
+When I was early into my Naval career, one of my shipmates told me a saying, when he saw that I was having a real difficult day.
+The saying is, "A quitter never wins, and a winner never quits."
 I really do think of this when I run into problems and challenges.

 I understand that Thomas Edison had tried hundreds of different materials under varying conditions until he discovered that tungsten in a vacuum produced usable light from electricity.

-I believe that there are two essential elements needed for success: A strong belief in what your doing and unwavering commitment.
+I believe that there are two essential elements needed for success: A strong belief in what you're doing and unwavering commitment.